 I used a 6 cup size silicone mold bundt pan for this recipe.
-I still used cooking spray to insure that the cake wouldn’t stick.
+You should still use cooking spray to insure that the cake wouldn't stick.
 I had no problems at all, but I have experienced some low carb desserts sticking so I do recommend using silicone.

 If you don't have a bundt pan, you can use a loaf pan.
 I used a 9 x 5 loaf pan previously and used a muffin pan to make a few cupcakes with the leftover batter.
 Just make sure you spray or grease it well right before you pour the batter in the pan to avoid sticking.